Skip to main content

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Music School, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($49,000 median startup cost), Wisconsin offers lower costs for a Music School.
+Wisconsin is close to the national average for Music School startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($47,000 median startup cost), Wisconsin offers lower costs for a Music School.

 StateEst.
 CostLLC Fee